-Regarding Employee's contention that Agency's RIF violated the CBA with CSO and other various allegations regarding unfair labor practices, the undersigned notes that D.C.
+Regarding Employee's contention that Agency's RIF constituted various unfair labor practices, the undersigned notes that D.C.
 Code §1-605.02, specifically reserves resolution of unfair labor practice allegations to the Public Employee Relations Board ("PERB").
 According to the preceding statute, PERB is tasked with deciding whether unfair labor practices have been committed and with issuing appropriate remedial orders.
-Moreover, this Office has held that complaints relating to Employee's union activities are considered grievances and
+Moreover, this Office has held that complaints relating to Employee's union activities are considered grievances and do not fall within the purview of OEA's scope of review.
+Therefore, I find that Employee's allegations regarding Agency's alleged unfair labor practices are outside of OEA's jurisdiction.